 Today the potential of AI and ML for healthcare is hard to overestimate.
 By deriving fresh and meaningful insights from the enormous amount of data, the market comes with new solutions for the medical industry.

-AI and ML functions built in the apps enable us to check symptoms, guide a patient to the correct care based on its diagnosis, detect cancer beforehand, assist radiology, or even fight depression.
+AI and ML functions built into the apps enable us to check symptoms, guide a patient to the correct care based on their diagnosis, detect cancer beforehand, assist radiology, or even fight depression.